alexbertis/LibreriaLedRGB/README.md

 # LedRGBlib - RGB LED Library for Arduino

 An easy-to-use library to control RGB LEDs with different effects in Arduino.
 To read the Engish tutorial, [click here](#English-tutorial).
+Also, if you want to contribute, [follow the instructions](#Contributing)

 Librería fácil de usar en español con efectos para controlar cualquier LED RGB en Arduino.
 Para leer el tutorial en español, [haz clic aquí](#Tutorial-en-español).
+Si deseas contribuir al proyecto, [sigue estas instrucciones](#Contribuir)

-# English tutorial
+# English tutorials
 ## How to use it
 This library is pretty easy to use, check out the following steps to set everything up.

 ### Initialize the library
-- First, you must download and install the library [as explained in the official page from Arduino](https://www.arduino.cc/en/Guide/Libraries)
+- First, you must download and install the library [as explained in the official page from Arduino](https://www.arduino.cc/en/Guide/Libraries).
 - In the first lines of your Arduino file, paste `#include <LedRGB.h>`.

 ### RGB LED object creation